evisdrenova/axon/readme.md

 8. finish fixing the height of the scrollarea
 9. finish fixing the alignment of the chat input
 10. update dark mode styling
+11. name of convo is just a sumamrize version of the prompt
+12. convo branching should show parent child like a tree